-- (a) Judges of Compensation shall not solicit or accept any gifts, favors, or gratuities of any form or pecuniary value from: - 1.
-Litigants, attorneys, physicians, or witnesses regularly appearing before the Division; or - 2.
+- (a) Judges of Compensation shall neither solicit nor accept any gifts, favors, or gratuities of any form or pecuniary value from: - 1.
+Litigants, attorneys, physicians, or witnesses appearing before the Division; or - 2.
 Insurance carriers, self-insureds, or their agents, servants, or employees.